gustavoInchima/venive-frontend/README.md

 ## Notice

-This project is based on the CoreUI Free React Admin Template licensed under the MIT License.
+Based on CoreUI Free React Admin Template (MIT).

-All original CoreUI code and assets remain under their respective license.
-This project includes modifications and customizations specific to the VENÍVÉ storefront application.

-Please refer to the LICENSE file in this repository for full licensing details.
+See LICENSE for details.